Cvmcosta/ltijs-sequelize/README.md

 > *Learning Tools Interoperability® (LTI®) is a trademark of the IMS Global Learning Consortium, Inc. (https://www.imsglobal.org)*

+> V2.2.0
+> - Added 'state' table to reflect changes made to the latest version of ltijs (5.3.0).
+> - Added indexes to improve performance.
 > V2.1.0
 > **BREAKING CHANGES**
 > - Some fields were moved from the `idtoken` to the `contexttoken`, The `roles`, `endpoint`, `lis` and `namesRoles` fields change with the launch context, and cannot be treated as static values.
 They can now be found inside the `contexttoken` object along with all the other context specific information.